‘Where’s Mollie next, then? What trips have you got coming up?’

 A little bit about Albania…

-From London, I (reluctantly) took a 6.10am flight from London Luton direct to Tirana, the capital of Albania.
+From London, I took a 6.10am flight from London Luton direct to Tirana, the capital of Albania.

 For those unaware, London Luton is a 1 hour taxi from London (40 miles from my flat in south west) and for a 6.10am flight this made for a 3am pick up.
-It kind of wipes off your first day unless you aren’t talented enough to fall asleep at 8pm the night before to still get your 7 hours.
+It kind of wipes off your first day unless you are talented enough to fall asleep at 8pm the night before to still get your 7 hours.

-Regardless the journey was smooth and I slept through the flight.
+Regardless, the journey was smooth and I slept through the flight.
 Happy days.

-First to arrive, Ivana and I checked into Buff Hostel (they actually picked us up from the Airport so something to note if you stay here too).
+First to arrive, Ivana and I checked into Buff Hostel (they actually picked us up from the airport so something to note if you stay here too).

-Understandably we were absolutely knackered after our early start in London, but never ones to turn down food we insisted on a little explore and spot of lunch before we had our afternoon siesta.
+Understandably, we were absolutely knackered after our early start in London, but never ones to turn down food we insisted on a little explore and spot of lunch before we had our afternoon siesta.

-A dreamy hotspot worth noting.
+A dreamy hotspot worth noting!

 My first impressions of Albania here in Tirana were so different to anywhere I’ve ever been.

 The locals were soft, friendly and seriously inquisitive.
-It’s quite clear tourism isn’t prominent here but that’s not to say it isn’t welcomed.
+It’s quite clear tourism isn’t prominent here, but that’s not to say it isn’t welcomed.
 I felt safe.

-Oh wait, hold up.
+Hold up.
 I completely forgot to mention how cheap it is here.
 Wow wow.

-For dinner we took another recommendation from Matilda and Stavri (the lovely Albanian couple that own Buff Hostel) and headed to their favourite seafood restaurant, Markata E Peshkut.
+For dinner we took another recommendation from Matilda and Stavri (the lovely Albanian couple that own Buff Hostel) and headed to their favourite seafood restaurant: Markata E Peshkut.

-We stepped inside to select the fish we wanted to dine on, sat back in our outdoor seats and people watched over the thriving square that this restaurant sits on the corner of.
+We stepped inside to select the fish we wanted to dine on, sat back in our outdoor seats and people-watched over the thriving square that this restaurant sits on the corner of.